smyrman/gitsy/README.rst

 It is possible to set up a cron job to run 'gitsy sync' regularly, but this would make it harder for you to discover merge conflicts.
-A better approach would be to create GUI frontend to Gitsy that creates a message for merge conflicts and updates (please feel free to contact me if you are interested in developing such a thing).
+A better approach would be to create GUI frontend to Gitsy that creates messages for merge conflicts, errors and updates (please feel free to contact me if you are interested in developing such a thing).

 I would not recommend you to use gitsy to sync large binary files such as photos, music or videos.